 The Center for Latter-day Saint Arts is led by Richard Bushman and Glen Nelson, co-executive directors, Allyson Chard, managing director, an executive board, advisory board, and volunteers.
 It is an independently-funded, non-profit organization that celebrates and studies Latter-day Saint arts.

-RICHARD BUSHMAN, Co-Director
+RICHARD BUSHMAN, Co-EXECUTIVE Director

 For a number of years now, I and others have been working on the creation of a Center for Latter-day Saint Arts in New York City.
 The Center’s goal is to create a nurturing metropolitan home for Latter-day Saint artists and to foster a deeper understanding and appreciation of their work.